AcrylicShrimp/testlang/README.md

 ## Structure
 - `src/rule.ts`: Parses a `rule` file and generates a [CLR parsing table](https://www.javatpoint.com/clr-1-parsing).
-- `src/parser.ts`: Parses a tokens given by a lexer and generates an AST.
+- `src/parser.ts`: Parses tokens from a lexer and generates an AST.
 This parser is [driven by a parsing table](https://www.tutorialspoint.com/compiler_design/compiler_design_bottom_up_parser.htm).
 - `src/lexer.ts`: Supplies tokens to a parser by reading given input.

 ## Rule file